-I think the question is, “What is or could be the Christian witness in the face of violence and suffering?”
-The first difficulty in tackling this question is that most humans, including Christians, don’t think of the eating of animals, the use of animals for the production of dairy and eggs, and the use of animals for entertainment, experimentation, or clothing, as violent and causing suffering.
+The challenge in tackling this question is that most humans, including Christians, don’t think of the eating of animals, the use of animals for the production of dairy and eggs, and the use of animals for entertainment, experimentation, or clothing, as violent and causing suffering.
 When I try to apply to our relations with animals, the Christian values of care and compassion, I do so in a fraught atmosphere.
 We have not yet agreed upon exactly who matters and who should be shown compassion, nor taken seriously our complicity in violence against animals.

 So we have to begin by clearly identifying that animals experience suffering and that killing them is violence.

 The second step is to examine what scholars call “human exceptionalism.”
 What this means is that we conceive of ourselves, as humans, not only as different from, but “better” than, the other animals, in a way that gives us a different moral standing, and different moral rights.

 What concerns me is that Christian beliefs are offered as alibis for abuse.
 Christian notions such as dominion and sacrifice are perverted to maintain perverted relationships undergirded by violence.
 Certainly, one of the impediments to seeing the plight of animals is scriptural illiteracy that perpetuates the idea of human superiority.
 For example, those who cite Genesis 1:26 and claim the idea that dominion justifies current exploitive relationships.
 Genesis 1 poetically describes relationships and the goodness of creation, and yet is used to excuse factory farms, slaughterhouses, and other forms of exploitation that destroy creation.